Not Accepting Guests

-I practice yoga, I run, I play piano, I read and write a lot.
+I practice yoga, I run, I play piano, I run my bike, I read and write a lot.

 "When you have once seen the glow of happiness on the face of a beloved person, you know that a man can have no vocation but to awaken that light on the faces surrounding him.
 In the depth of winter, I finally learned that within me there lay an invincible summer."

 Why I’m on Couchsurfing

 HOW I PARTICIPATE IN COUCHSURFING

 So far I mostly surfed couches, but I really wish to eventually host more and be part of CS events in my hometown.